coingaming/payment-qa-test/README.md

 ```

 ### 3. Write Your Tests
 Create and write your tests in the tests/ directory.
 The test file to modify is payment_gateway.spec.js.
-The tests will use Axios to interact with the mock payment gateway API and Playwright for any browser automation you may need.<br />
+The tests will use Axios to interact with the mock payment gateway API.
+Alternatively, you may use Playwright’s built-in API testing capabilities.<br />
 Feel free to enhance this script with more test cases or validations as needed.

 ### 4. Run the Tests Locally